Pankakes102/mindex-java-code-solution/README.md

 should have Some data, its okay that `int` isnt nullable.
 If there were supposed to be nullable Salaries i might have gone with Integer instead.

+#### Afterthoughts
+This implementation was a bit easier as I followed the Employee Structure.
+The only mis-understanding that i had was the repository method name, i was not sure if i was going to have to make it `findByEmployeeId`, `findByEmployeeWithEmployeeId` or `findByEmployee` for the Compensation.
+I went with `findByEmployeeId` at first in the hopes that Spring would have been smart enough to determine that it would have been for a child object.
+However, after getting the logic done and running the existing Unit Tests, the context did not spin up, so I changed it to just be `findByEmployee` which, once i ran BootRun and put through some test data, it ended up working!

+The Employee Service did not have any data validation in it; check that the names are not empty, that the employee we are trying to create already exists, etc. However, i thought that for the compensation, i should add some validation like that, so I am checking that for the employee that it is in fact a valid employee and id, and if its not it throws an exception.
+To accommodate this, i implemented a Rest Controller Advice class, allowing any exceptions that get Thrown from any Bean generated in the context, to pass through this class first.
+This lets any exception that would be thrown be defined as anything but, or including, an Internal Server Error (500) error.
+In these cases, the issue is that the data provided to the endpoint/service is not valid, the service is fine and running as expected, so we just return a 400 instead.
+If this application was using some kind of authentication, and we had a user or session check, we could throw a custom exception and then catch it in this advice class and generate a nice error message with a 401 or 403, instead of a 500.

+One last thing that i noticed was that, if im doing it correctly, we have to interact with the Employee Repository to fetch employee records a LOT.
+And instead of copying and pasting the same Autowired dependency and 3 lines of code to fetch for it and validate that its not null, i could pull this out into another class.
+EmployeeServiceHelper for example.
+Of which would have a protected reference to the repository.
+Then each service that needed the EmployeeRepository or the ability to fetch employees, could Inherit this class, and just call a helper method instead.
+Putting this common code in one place.
+But for now im going to leave it the way it is, with the same code in multiple places.
+I would be interested in learning if there is a more sophisticated way to solve this repetition issue.

 ## Authors
 Initial Commit Provided with the Mindex Java Code Challenge.
 Michael Szczepanski